ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/snort3-multithreading/usecase.md

   file <arg> - Filename to write text traces to (default: inline-out.txt)
 ```

-For testing, you can use `--daq dump` to analyze Pthe CAP files.
+For testing, you can use `--daq dump` to analyze the CAP files.

 #### Spawn Snort 3 process with multithreading